 Yes, the Albright knot is robust enough for saltwater use.
 It’s designed to withstand the pressure of a fish taking line and will not slip or come undone.
 However, it’s crucial to ensure it’s tied correctly to maintain its strength.

 The strength of the Albright knot varies depending on the lines you’re joining together.
 Generally, it has a knot strength of around 85%.

 What is the best knot to join two lines?

-There is a huge amount of variation when it comes to knots for joining two lines and the top 3 are the Alberto, Albright, and FG knots.
-The Alberto and Albright are quite similar knots to tie, both using a bend and you can use them for the purposes like joining wire to a mono leader.
-While the FG knot is specifically for tying a braided line to a mono leader.
+There is no one-size-fits-all answer to this as the best knot depends on the specific lines you’re joining.
+The Alberto, Albright, and FG knots are among the top contenders.
+The Alberto and Albright are quite similar and can be used for purposes like joining wire to a mono leader.
+The FG knot is specifically for tying a braided line to a mono leader.

 How do you tie a modified or improved Albright knot?